 - February through June: DPI available for technical assistance as needed for parent survey.

-- September:LEA receives Indicator 8 question by question reports through the Special Education District Profile or the District’s Special Education Web Portal.
+- September:LEA receives Indicator 8 question by question reports through the Special Education District Profile or the District’s Special Education Web Portal, which is accessed by logging into Secure Home.
 LEAs may use question by question district reports as part of family engagement planning.

 - February: State results are reported to OSEP in February for the previous year’s survey results.